-An is a “measurable behavior demonstrated by the patient responsive to nursing interventions.”
+An outcome is a “measurable behavior demonstrated by the patient responsive to nursing interventions.”
 Outcomes should be identified before nursing interventions are planned.
 After nursing interventions are implemented, the nurse will evaluate if the outcomes were met in the time frame indicated for that patient.

 Outcome identification includes setting short- and long-term goals and then creating specific expected outcome statements for each nursing diagnosis.

 Nursing care should always be individualized and patient-centered.
 No two people are the same, and neither should nursing care plans be the same for two people.
 Goals and outcomes should be tailored specifically to each patient’s needs, values, and cultural beliefs.
 Patients and family members should be included in the goal-setting process when feasible.
 Involving patients and family members promotes awareness of identified needs, ensures realistic goals, and motivates their participation in the treatment plan to achieve the mutually agreed upon goals and live life to the fullest with their current condition.